-Together with Hackster we hosted a webinar on getting started with TinyML, which was a fantastic success with almost 500 people present and over a 100 questions asked!
-If you've missed it you can watch the video above which consists of an half hour introduction to TinyML, a 20 minutes demo where we explore two ML models, and 10 minutes Q&A.
+Together with Hackster, we hosted a webinar on getting started with TinyML, which was a fantastic success with almost 500 people present and over 100 questions asked!
+If you've missed it you can watch the video above which consists of a half-hour introduction to TinyML, a 20 minutes demo where we explore two ML models, and 10 minutes Q&A.

-We've also took the courtesy to write out the most frequently asked questions in this blog post.
+We've also taken the courtesy to write out the most frequently asked questions in this blog post.

 Is Edge Impulse compatible with X?

 You can collect data from any device through the ingestion API.
 Just grab the raw sensor data and send it in.
 The inferencing library that is generated in the deployment step is standard C++11, without any external dependencies, and can be compiled for any development board, gateway or desktop environment (see Running your impulse locally) - and you can optionally link to it from a C application.

 Where possible we use hardware optimizations - like vector extensions - to speed inferencing up, and we've implemented these for all Arm Cortex-M devices that have an FPU.
 If you're using a different architecture then you can make the inferencing faster by implementing these for your platform (see our inferencing SDK).
 Typically any Cortex-M4F with 128K RAM and up will work fine out of the box.
 We also have some first-party support for new boards coming, including a board from Eta Compute that has great low power parts.

 Is it actually possible to run TinyML models continuously on battery-powered devices for over a year?